DIY Carpet Question?

 to find a qualified carpet installer.

-What's the best cat-resistant carpet?
+is the best cat-resistant carpet?

 I'm so happy to find your website -- I need good advice!
 I'm in the process